BearTS/tamako-api/README.md

- MicroServices for Tamako that make the bot work
+ MicroServices for Tamako that make the bot work | In works

-# Required For Proper Working of Tamako Bot
-Public Version Does not Include Chat Bot or Anime Quote API
+# To DO
+- [ ] Add Authentication
+- [ ] More endpoints

+Current Priorities:
+Will first finish porting [Tamako](https://github.com/bearts/tamako) then start on this